vicpinheiro/vicpinheiro/README.md

 - 👋 Hi, I’m @vicpinheiro
 - 👀 I’m interested in all things coding
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT & PYTHON
+- 🌱 I’m currently learning JAVASCRIPT, C#, C++ & PYTHON
 - 💞️ I’m looking to collaborate on creative projects that make peoples lives easier
 - 📫 How to reach me victoriapcamargo@outlook.com